Circuitscape/Circuitscape.jl/README.md

 The cholesky decomposition is a direct solver method, unlike the algebraic multigrid method used by default in both the old and the new version.
-The advantage with this new method is that it can be much faster than the iterative solution, within a particular problem size.
+The advantage with this new direct method is that it can be much faster than the iterative solution, within a particular problem size.

-*Word of caution*: The cholesky decomposition is not practical to use beyond a certain problem size because of phenomenon called fill-in, which results in loss of sparsity and large memory consumption.
+*Word of caution*: The cholesky decomposition is not practical to use beyond a certain problem size because of phenomenon called [fill-in](https://algowiki-project.org/en/Cholesky_method#Reordering_to_reduce_the_number_of_fill-in_elements), which results in loss of sparsity and large memory consumption.

 ### Parallel, everywhere